Dedra Davis

 Dedra Davis (born 17 July 1973) is a retired Bahamian athlete who specialised in the long jump and sprinting events.
 She represented her country at the 1993 World Championships.

+Davis started her NCAA career with the Missouri State Lady Bears track and field team.
+After sitting out her first year due to Proposition 48, she became their first automatic NCAA qualifier and placed 5th in the long jump at the 1992 NCAA Division I Outdoor Track and Field Championships.

-Competing for the Tennessee Volunteers women's track and field team, she won the 1994 NCAA Division I Outdoor Track and Field Championships in the long jump.
+She transferred to the Tennessee Volunteers women's track and field team for the 1992-93 season.
+For the Volunteers, she won the 1994 NCAA Division I Outdoor Track and Field Championships in the long jump.